DeepanshuSarawagi/AWS/7-EFS/EFS.md

 - It can easily scale to Petabytes in size with low latency access.
 - It has been designed for high level throughput.
 - Works only with Linux based AMI, POSIX compliant.
+- Uses NFSVv4.1 protocol.
+- Uses security groups to control access.
+- Encryption at rest using KMS.
+- Can attach to one VPC alone, create one ENI (mount target) per AZ.

 ## Storage Classes and Performance Options:
 - Standard